ipld/go-ipld-prime/schema/gen/go/HACKME_memorylayout.md

 ### embed vs pointer

-Structs can be embeded -- e.g. `type Foo struct { field Otherstruct }` --
+Structs can be embedded -- e.g. `type Foo struct { field Otherstruct }` --
 or referenced by a pointer -- e.g. `type Foo struct { field *Otherstruct }`.

 The difference is substantial.